minishrink/dotfiles/README.md

 # dotfiles
-Contains vim config, and script to automate vim setup
+Script to install CLI dev tools while prettifying vim and the shell